ha5dzs/volciclab-utilities/Readme.md

 #### A note on networks

 Since there are disjoint networks, and some of the hosts are on fixed IP while others on DHCP, packet routing can be an issue.
-For example, when a request is sent to the robot, but the OS routes it to an other network, the connection cannot be made.
-For this reason, on Windows, the interfaces are prioritised: the interface metrics are not assigned automatically, they are manually set.
+For this reason, there are no routes defined across network adapters in any system.

 ## Hardware (links to the appropriate sites)